 A platform that can be accessed by other systems and applications

 A Customer Data Platform doesn’t just ingest data.
 It restructures it, adds calculated fields such as trends or scoring models, and then makes it usable by your other tools and systems through segments or aggregates.

-Thus, a Customer Data Platform is able to ingest behavioral data, linked to browsing for example, and to associate it with cold data: the information on your customers that you have in your CRM.
+Thus, a Customer Data Platform can ingest behavioral data, linked to browsing for example, and associate it with cold data: the information on your customers that you have in your CRM.